 Mangus was a quarterback at the University of Florida from 1988 to `91, including two years under Steve Spurrier.
 During that time, he was a member of the school's first SEC championship team in 1991.

-Following his graduation in 1992, Mangus remained at Florida for three years, serving in the roles of graduate assistant and assistant offensive line coach.
+Following his graduation in 1992, Mangus remained at Florida for three years, as a graduate assistant and assistant offensive line coach.
 The Gators won two SEC titles (1993 and `94), reached the championship game in 1992 and made three bowl appearances during that time.

 Mangus first full-time position came at Widener.
 He began as the running backs and quarterbacks coach and was eventually elevated to offensive coordinator.
 The Pioneers had two eight-win seasons and made two postseason appearances, including a spot in the 1995 Division III playoffs.

 Mangus became the assistant head coach and offensive coordinator for Ursinus College in June 1999 and joined a program that had gone 3-7 in 1998.
 The 1999 squad posted a school-record 10 wins, including its first-ever Division III playoff win.
 The Bears went 8-2 the following year for their first back-to-back winning seasons since 1954.